Sahithi-03/Linear-Regression-Machine-Learning-Project/README.md

 From sklearn we imported LinearRegression Algorithm to perform the prediction on training data and testing data and check the similarity using graphs.

 This is a beginner level project of Simple Linear Regression Machine Learning Algorithm.

+R2 score is used to check how the model perfroms well for future data.
+>If R2 score is near to 0 then the model has lot of problems and can't predict accuartely.
+>If R2 score is between 0 and 1 then the model can predict quite well but still check for other factors to avoid problems of overfitting and underfitting.
+>If R2 score is 1 then the model is perfect and predicts accuartely.